vlazed/FE-Player-Template/README.md

 ## Note
 This framework is currently in alpha.
 Thus, the information provided below and the source code may change at any given point.

-This framework is strictly not plug-and-play: animation modules exist within the roblox model binary.
+This framework is strictly not plug-and-play: animation modules exist and are installed within the roblox model binary.
 External animation modules are not supported currently, although I have included a directory here for external modules as an outline.
+Hopefully, I can define a streamlined, plug-and-play approach for this framework that does not involve messing with the binary.

 ## Features
 * Player movement enhancements: leaning, looking around, dodging, flying, running, and sprinting